On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: Geometric Application

-We say $M$ is \emph{maximal Cohen--Macaulay} $(\mathrm{CM})$ if $\mathrm{depth}_R(M)=\mathrm{dim}(R)$ and write $\cmr$ for the full subcategory of $\mod R$ consisting of maximal Cohen--Macaulay modules. \end{definition} The following summary theorem asserts that $\cE \colonequals \cmrr$ satisfies all but the last condition of \ref{setup2}.
-For details, and full references, see e.g. \cite[\S1]{symmetric}. \begin{proposition} If $\rR$ is a complete local isolated cDV singularity, $\cmrr$ is a Frobenius category with $\proj(\cmrr )=\add(\rR)$.
+We say that $M$ is \emph{maximal Cohen--Macaulay} $(\mathrm{CM})$ if $\mathrm{depth}_R(M)=\mathrm{dim}(R)$ and write $\cmr$ for the full subcategory of $\mod R$ consisting of maximal Cohen--Macaulay modules. \end{definition} The following summary theorem asserts that $\cE \colonequals \cmrr$ satisfies all but the last condition of Setup \ref{setup2}.
+For details, and full references, see e.g. \cite[\S1]{symmetric}. \begin{proposition} If $\rR$ is a complete local isolated cDV singularity, $\cmrr$ is a Frobenius category.
 Moreover, the stable category $\ucmrr$ is a Krull-Schmidt, Hom-finite, 2-Calabi-Yau triangulated category with shift functor $\Sigma$ satisfying $\Sigma^2 \cong \id$. \end{proposition}

-In Theorem \ref{HMMPbij}, we will see that $\ucmrr$ also satisfies the last condition of setup \ref{setup2} and thus we will be able to apply our main results to this setting.
+In particular, rigid objects in $\ucmrr$ can be defined as in Definition \ref{definerigid}.
+Moreover, in Theorem \ref{HMMPbij}, we will see that $\ucmrr$ also satisfies the last condition of setup \ref{setup2} and thus we will be able to apply our main results to this setting.
 However, for this to be useful in studying the geometry, the rigid objects need to have connection with the geometry.
 This link comes about via the contraction algebras; an invariant of $3$-fold flops introduced by Donovan--Wemyss \cite{DefFlops, twists}.